w3c/at-driver/README.md

 Web developers will need to simulate keyboard key presses which can be received by a screen reader.

-Although the WebDriver protocol already provides two commands for simulating key presses (["Element Send Keys"](https://w3c.github.io/webdriver/#element-send-keys) and ["Perform Actions"](https://w3c.github.io/webdriver/#dfn-perform-actions)), those commands are unsuitable for the purposes of ARIA-AT automation because they operate by simulating input within the web browser instance.
+Although the WebDriver protocol already provides two commands for simulating key presses (["Element Send Keys"](https://w3c.github.io/webdriver/#element-send-keys) and ["Perform Actions"](https://w3c.github.io/webdriver/#dfn-perform-actions)), those commands are unsuitable for the purposes of AT Driver because they operate by simulating input within the web browser instance.
 The operating system and screen reader cannot observe keyboard interaction simulated using these commands.

 ### Inspect screen reader internal state